 Large groups from schools, cruise liners, and bus tours start arriving around this time.

-The queue at the ticketing counters is long, which then translate to long lines for the elevators as well.
+The queue at the ticketing counters is long, which then translate to long lines for the elevators (when you go up the Towers) as well.

 Two of the best and cheapest guided tours of Sagrada Familia are THIS and THIS (they don’t include access to the Towers).